 The strategy does not have exposure to green corporate bonds, where credibility and transparency of programmes can be questioned.

-Before investing, Nikko AM would assess the following before making the decision to invest:
+Before investing, Nikko AM would assess the following:

 - Clear description of the projects to be financed (including goals, projected impacts, sustainable development principals)

 - Competent project selection as well as a fully transparent process of the management of proceeds